Links

 Text Overlay

-Text overlay can be used to superimpose text on an image.
-Try it like so:
+Text overlay can be used to place text on an image.
+Here's how:

 app/screens/Fetch/index.js